theislab/greatpy/docs/notebooks.md

 ```

 ### Get enrichment
-greatpy can allow you to compute the GO term enrichment on a set of chroosomic region on a bed format with `greatpy.tl.GREAT.enrichment()`.
+greatpy can allow you to compute the GO term enrichment on a set of the chromosomic region on a bed format with `greatpy.tl.GREAT.enrichment()`.
 You can show an example of this function with the following code:
 ```
 import greatpy as gp
 enrichment = gp.tl.GREAT.enrichment(